catalyst-cooperative/pudl-usage-metrics/README.md

 ## Add new data sources

-To add a new data source to the dagster repo, add new modules to the `usage_metrics/jobs/` and `usage_metrics/ops/` directories and create jobs that use the `SQLite` and `PostgresManager`.
-Then, create a new dagster repository in the repository module that contains the dataset jobs.
+To add a new data source to the dagster repo, add new modules to the `raw` and `core` and `out` directories and add these modules to the corresponding jobs.
 Once the dataset has been tested locally, run a complete backfill for the job that uses the `PostgresManager` to populate the Cloud SQL database.